MarianWadia/QuizApp/README.md

 To use the app, follow these steps:

-1. On the home page, select a quiz topic to take.
-2. On the quiz page, answer the questions by selecting one of the multiple-choice options.
+1. On the quiz page, answer the questions by selecting one of the multiple-choice options.
+2. Review your answer to know the correct one.
 3. Click the "Next" button to move to the next question.
 4. After answering all the questions, click the "Finish" button to see your score and review your answers.

 ## Features

+The app is designed to be user-friendly and intuitive, with a clean and responsive interface that works well on both desktop and mobile devices.

 This app includes the following features:

-- Multiple quiz topics to choose from
-- Randomized questions and answer options
 - Progress bar to track the number of questions answered
 - Feedback on correct and incorrect answers
 - Final score and review of answers at the end of the quiz